Advanced Settings

 of 'Auto'.

-- 'Beep on lost star' - specifies whether PHD2 should produce an audible 'beep' sound when the guide star is lost during guiding.
+- 'Beep on lost star' - specifies whether PHD2 will produce an audible 'beep' sound when the guide star is lost during guiding.

 Calibration